-So when a line reads as 0, it is known that it is currently released by all participants, but if a line reads as 1, it is impossible to know who or even how many are currently pulling it.
+So when a line reads as 0, it is known that it is currently released by all participants, and if a line reads as 1, one or more participants are pulling it, but it is impossible to know who or even how many.

 Layer 2: Byte Transfer

 The basic byte transfer protocol of IEEE-488 is based on transmissions of byte streams from one sender to one or more receivers.
 Additional bus participants will remain silent.
 There are no fixed assignments of senders and receivers, the roles of sender and receiver are per transmission.

 When transmitting data, the sender operates the DIO (Data I/O) and DAV (Data Valid) lines, while the receivers operate the NRFD (Not Ready For Data) and NDAC (Not Data Accepted) lines.
 All bus participants that don’t operate a line leave it released.

 The basic idea is that the receivers signal that they are ready for data (NRFD = 0), the sender puts the data on the bus (DIO) and signals that the data is valid (DAV), and the receivers signal that they have accepted the data (NDAC = 0).
 This is called the 3-wire-handshake.